The workflow contains the sequence of pre and post-patching tasks. Before creating a workflow, you should add tasks and scripts to your library.

 - Otherwise -

-- If the failure is in Pre-Patching activity - JetPatch will not continue with the other Pre-Patching activities and won’t execute the patch operation.
-Post-Patching activities can be executed - based on system configuration.
+- If the failure is in the Pre-Patching activity - JetPatch will not continue with the other Pre-Patching activities and wonโt execute the patch operation.
+Post-patching activities can be executed - based on system configuration.

 Notes

-- JetPatch considering a failure in the patching operation only if there were no successful patching operations.
-Post-Patching activities can be executed - based on system configuration.
+- JetPatch considers it to be a failure in the patching operation only if there were no successful patching operations.
+Post-patching activities can be executed - based on system configuration.

 Choosing a Workflow